 “If people listen to these Zoom webinars and are inspired to do something about coaching or think about coaching in a different way, then we’ve succeeded,” he says.
 “If they later come to our Academy for different things, that’s a bonus.
 But we’re happy just to get this powerful message across to the coaching world.
 We need to safeguard the human spirit, as Miss Val might put it.
 In our enthusiasm to create winners, let’s not sacrifice humanity.”

-To attend the first “Critical Conversations: Transformative Coaching and Leadership” webinar on June 2, register at this Zoom link.
+To attend the first “Critical Conversations: Transformative Coaching and Leadership” webinar on June 30 or for more information, visit this link.

 Above: UCLA Hall of Famer and All-American Sue Enquist, with friend and mentor UCLA Men’s Basketball Coach John Wooden, in 2003.